8.3.3 - Minitab: Paired Means Test

 5. State a "real world" conclusion

-There is evidence that in the population, on average, the husband's age in heterosexual couples is greater than the wife's age.
+There is convincing evidence that in the population, on average, the husband's age in heterosexual couples is greater than the wife's age.

 Legend